-- OPENIG BASE in /var/openig - CATALINA HOME in /usr/local/tomcat
+- IG_INSTANCE_DIR is /var/openig - CATALINA_HOME is /usr/local/tomcat

 The Dockerfile uses the IG .war file to build the base image.
 The Dockerfiles in the other samples build on this base image.

 To help you to customize your installation, the Dockerfile is commented with information about the configuration options that you can change.
 Read the Dockerfile to understand the configuration options.